Ripley-Killen/GameDeRipley/README.md

 # Rat Czar

 In this interactive, graphical game, users hit a rat until the rat population in New York is eliminated.
-Users can get powerups along the way to help them.
+Users use a hammer to click on a rat until they have saved New York!

 # Class Diagram